- Being prepared beforehand, all the time, is always key!

 Clothing

 Invest in some sturdy, utilitarian, fire resistant clothing and a good pair of combat/tactical boots.
 Even if you can't/won't make it your daily wear, you need to have it around.
 Again, it needn't be expensive.
-Cruise the thrift shops and get some good, thick jeans (not designer ones - work ones), Carhartts or decent Carhartt knockoffs in canvas/duck cloth, and a couple flannel or wool long sleeve shirts.
-They are great for layering.
+Cruise the thrift shops and get some good, thick jeans (not designer ones - work ones), Carhartts or decent Carhartt knockoffs in canvas/duck cloth, and a couple canvas, cotton flannel or wool long sleeve shirts.
+They are great for layering and are fire resistant.
 A good base layer (thermal underwear) in synthetic material (NOT cotton!) is a very good idea too.

 Carhartt makes all kinds of very durable outerwear (and inner-wear, and every other kind of wear!).
 If you can find any second hand, it will likely still be in good condition.
 If not, at least try to invest in a one of their jackets.
 I have this one, and it is super toasty warm, sturdy as hell, extremely fire resistant, and has stood up to all kinds of abuse for several years.
 I have never needed a warmer jacket, and that includes a cruise to Glacier Bay in Alaska in September, with many hours spent outside, on deck, and even in a storm with hella wind and 18-20 foot swells.
 Plus, I just think it looks sharp.

 Propper is another great brand for sturdy, utilitarian, every day wear, especially their TDUs.
 Do an Amazon search.They are my every day pants and shorts - literally all I wear when I'm not dressing up fancy or lounging at home.
-They can be pressed and creased and look sharp enough for business casual, but still go the distance for anything you throw at them!
+They can be pressed and creased and look sharp enough for business casual, or be bloused easily with a quick modification, and go the distance for anything you throw at them!

 Lighting